 Experiencing Croatia by bike and boat is absolutely the only way to find the heart of this diverse and poetic country.
 We look forward to sharing it with you.
-This Pedal and Sea tour is run in conjunction with our partners in Croatia.

 Biking Croatia: Day 1: Split (1 km = 0.62 miles)

 We suggest you arrive as early as possible in Trogir to give yourself some time to explore this lovely port town on your own.
 Reminiscent of Venice, you could spend hours exploring — but do make sure you find our boat at the pier before you start to wander!
-After check-in at 2 pm, our motorized boat will take you on the first little cruise from Trogir to Split, our home for the night.
+After check-in at 12 noon, our motorized boat will take you on the first little cruise from Trogir to Split, our home for the night.
 We can then walk through the old town of Split.
 This UNESCO World Heritage site was originally a palace to the Roman Emperor Gaius Diocletian.

 Day 2: Cetina Canyon (48 km)